Smart competences: Capturing, sharing, and growing knowledge in manufacturing

 Context

-In a rapidly evolving manufacturing industry, knowledge is becoming the most important production asset.
+In a rapidly evolving manufacturing industry, knowledge is becoming the most important production resource.

 How can we capture, share, and valorise (expert) knowledge in an industrial context?